an-anime-team/anime-games-launcher/repository/standards/games_manifests.md

         // Name of the output lua module containing the game's integration code.
         output: string,

-        // Information about the profile (runtime) which should be used
+        // Information about the environment which is required to run this game.
-        // to execute the integration script.
         runtime: {
-            // Platform native for the integration script.
-            // In most cases it's `x86_64-windows-native`.
-            //
-            // Game will be executed without additional compatibility layers
-            // if the current platform is native for it.
-            platform: TargetPlatform,

             // Target platforms supported by the integration script.
-            // In most cases it's `x86_64-linux-wine64`.
-            //
-            // If the current platform is not native for the game, but it's supported
-            // then the game will be run using special compatibility tools. supported_platforms?: TargetPlatform[]
+            platforms: TargetPlatform[]
         }
     },